shuence/SpoonShare/README.md

 <table style="width: 100%;">
   <tr>
-    <p>➡️ Overall, our research highlighted the urgency and importance of addressing food insecurity, and Spoon Share emerged as a solution-driven platform to make a meaningful impact on this critical issue. </p>
+    <p>➡ Overall, our research highlighted the urgency and importance of addressing food insecurity, and Spoon Share emerged as a solution-driven platform to make a meaningful impact on this critical issue. </p>
-    <p>➡️ We also conducted a survey to get community response for some sought after features listed below.</p>
+    <p>➡ We also conducted a survey to get community response for some sought after features listed below.</p>
     <td>
       <img src="https://i.postimg.cc/d1n0sT28/image.png" alt="Image 1" style="width: 100%;">
     </td>